Faculty & Staff Directory

 College of Arts and Sciences

 Rick Mullaney is the Founding Director of the Public Policy Institute at Jacksonville University.
-In addition to giving strategic direction and vision to the Institute, regularly appearing on local media for policy commentary, and hosting the Policy Matters radio show, Mr. Mullaney teaches PPOL 513: Law, Policy, and Politics, a core requirement for Master in Public Policy students.
-He is a graduate of the University of Florida with a B.A. in Political Science and law degree from the Levin College of Law.
+In addition to giving strategic direction and vision to the Institute, regularly appearing on local media for policy commentary, and hosting the Policy Matters radio show, Mr. Mullaney teaches PPOL 513: Law and Public Policy, a core requirement for Master in Public Policy students.
+He is a graduate of the University of Florida with a B.A. in Political Science and law degree from the University of Florida Levin College of Law.

 - PPOL 513.
 Law And Public Policy